hyperledger-archives/fabric/docs/API/SandboxSetup.md

 logging output from the `peer` and chaincodes.

 ###Security Setup (optional)
-From your command line terminal, move to the `/devenv` subdirectory of your workspace environment.
+From your command line terminal, move to the `devenv` subdirectory of your workspace environment.
 Log into a Vagrant terminal by executing the following command:

     vagrant ssh